 Read Next: 15 Best Airbnbs in the Berkshires

 The Mink Cove Treehouse in Wareham, Massachusetts, is a cozy accommodation twelve feet off the ground.
 While it can only host two guests at a time, it’s a lot bigger than it seems.
 There’s a beautiful wraparound porch, bedroom, kitchen, and a suspension bridge that you have to use to get to the treehouse.

 The treehouse is located on 2.5 acres of property and is right next to a huge conservation land.
 Nearby, you can go paddle boarding, golfing, hiking, kayaking, and more.

 With a short drive, you can also visit the town of Onset.
 This Victorian village is filled with great places for shopping, dining, and more!

 Now you know all the best treehouse accommodations in New England that have hopefully helped to fuel your wanderlust!
-If you want to experience New England in a fun way, then book a stay at one of these Airbnbs ASAP.
+If you want to experience New England in a fun way, then book a stay at one of these treehouses ASAP.

 All of these New England treehouses already booked?
 We have more ideas on where to stay in the region:

 - 20+ Best AirBnbs in New England: Treehouses, Cabins, & More